-- 8.2.1 AudioActive staff must report all safeguarding issues that they encounter in their role to their line manager.
+- 8.2.1 In addition to speaking directly with a trusted staff member or accessing support through Childline, young people are encouraged to report any concerns directly to our Designated Safeguarding Lead (DSL) via safeguarding@audioactive.org.uk.
+This information will also be included in the welcome letter for easy access.
+We want young people to feel heard and supported, and we are committed to ensuring multiple, safe pathways for raising concerns. - 8.2.2 AudioActive staff must report all safeguarding issues that they encounter in their role to their line manager.
 In cases where staff are unsure if the matter is a safeguarding issue, they should discuss this with their manager.
 Either person can report to the DSL if it is decided necessary.
-If the manager is not clear, the DSL should be contacted. - 8.2.2 In cases where staff are unable to get hold of their manager and the situation cannot wait for their manager to get back to them, staff must contact the DSL directly.
-The DSL will always be available to discuss safeguarding matters with staff. - 8.2.3 Staff must record their concerns on a Concern Form, even if concerns are raised verbally in the first instance.
+If the manager is not clear, the DSL should be contacted. - 8.2.3 In cases where staff are unable to get hold of their manager and the situation cannot wait for their manager to get back to them, staff must contact the DSL directly.
+The DSL will always be available to discuss safeguarding matters with staff. - 8.2.4 Staff must record their concerns on a Concern Form, even if concerns are raised verbally in the first instance.
 These are stored on the shared drive.
 If a staff member is uncertain about how to do this, they can ask their line manager or the DSL.
-Forms can be found here - 8.2.4 The information recorded should be factual and not based on opinions; record what the person tells you, what you have seen and any witnesses if appropriate.
+Forms can be found here.

+8.2.5 The information recorded should be factual and not based on opinions; record what the person tells you, what you have seen and any witnesses if appropriate.
 Use the terminology that the person uses; do not tone down offensive language or change the words used for more professional terminology.
-Forms should be written in the third person, using initials to identify individuals including one's self. - 8.2.5 Reports must be completed by the person reporting the concern and done within 12hours (although in some cases this will be required sooner, as determined by the DSL and/or partner agencies), and all reports will be kept secure and will comply with General Data Protection Regulations. - 8.2.6 A person is a private foster carer if both the following apply: - They're not a close relative a grandparent, brother or sister, uncle or aunt or step-parent - They're looking after a child who's under 16 (under 18 if they're disabled) for more than 28 days in a row.
+Forms should be written in the third person, using initials to identify individuals including one's self.

+8.2.6 Reports must be completed by the person reporting the concern and done within 12 hours (although in some cases this will be required sooner, as determined by the DSL and/or partner agencies), and all reports will be kept secure and will comply with General Data Protection Regulations.

+8.2.7 A person is a private foster carer if both the following apply:

+- They're not a close relative a grandparent, brother or sister, uncle or aunt or step-parent - They're looking after a child who's under 16 (under 18 if they're disabled) for more than 28 days in a row.